-Our principal executive offices are located at Manchester Technology Centre, Hexagon Tower, Delaunays Road, Blackley Manchester, M9 8GQ U.K. Our telephone number is +44 (0)161 721 1514.
+Our principal executive offices are located at Manchester Technology Center, Hexagon Tower, Delaunays Road, Blackley Manchester, M9 8GQ U.K. Our telephone number is 011-44-161-721-1514.
+Our website address is www.smartkem.com.
+Information contained on, or that can be accessed through, our website is not a part of this prospectus.

-Additional Information